katholiek-onderwijs-vlaanderen/sri2postgres/README.md

     sri2postgres.lastSync

+### saveResources(customFilter)

+sometimes you would like not to save all resources from an api, but someones that apply to one or more conditions.
+In this cases saveResources receives a customFilter object that works like an java interface.
+It MUST have a method isValid(resource) that return true or false.
+Let's show you an example:

+If your resources are cars like:

+    [
+        {
+            brand : 'Ford',
+            model: 'Focus',
+            color: 'RED'
+        },
+        {
+            brand : 'Chevrolet',
+            model: 'Camaro',
+            color: 'YELLOW'
+        }
+    ]

+And you want to save just RED cars then you have to write your customFilter like:

+    function CustomFilter (){

+        this.isValid = function (resource){

+            return resource.color == 'RED';
+        };
+    };

+    module.exports = CustomFilter;

+As you KNOW the resource you will be able to write your own filter as complex as you need.
+Usage can be:

+        var filterObject = new CustomFilter();

+        sri2postgres.saveResources(filterObject).then(function(result){
+            result.resourcesSync
+        });

 # Tests
 In order to run tests locally it is needed to install postgres 9.4 or superior in your machine.